vidify/vidify/README.md

 ### Current limitations
 * Spotify on Linux doesn't currently support the MPRIS property `Position` so the starting offset is calculated manually and may be a bit rough.
 * Spotify's Web API doesn't allow function calls on updates like DBus, meaning that the metadata has to be manually updated every second and checked in case of changes.
-* A server is needed to get a working `redirect_uri`.
+* A server is needed to get a working `redirect_uri` and a much easier Spotify login.
 So a website should be created in the future, rather than implementing it with flask on localhost only because of this.
+But it require some funding to host the site.